Last Updated on June 11, 2022 by Paroma

 Although the Redwood Groves never get hot (these giant trees need colder, foggier weather to survive), it might not be too pleasant driving up the Redwood Highway in summer since it is not a coastal route.
 Plus, you will find larger crowds everywhere.
 Fall can be uncharacteristically hot and dry while Winter brings a lot of rain.

-OTHER (IMPORTANT) THINGS TO NOTE
+OTHER (IMPORTANT) THINGS TO NOTE FOR THIS NORTHERN CALIFORNIA REDWOODS ROAD TRIP

 a.
 Dress in layers if visiting in Spring because it does get cold, chilly and foggy.
 Bring at least one jacket even in Summer or Fall cause the Redwood groves are much cooler than the rest of inland